Kong/docs.konghq.com/app/konnect/index.md

 [Gateway Manager](/konnect/gateway-manager/) instantly
-provisions a hosted {{site.base_gateway}} control plane and supports securely attaching self-hosed or [managed](/konnect/gateway-manager/dedicated-cloud-gateways/) data planes.
+provisions a hosted {{site.base_gateway}} control plane and supports securely attaching self-hosted or [managed](/konnect/gateway-manager/dedicated-cloud-gateways/) data planes.

 Through the Gateway Manager, increase the security of your APIs with out-of-the-box enterprise and community plugins, including OpenID Connect, Open Policy Agent, Mutual TLS, and more.